viniciust135/Network-Monitor/README.md

 # Network Monitor

-This resposity describes Docker images for network moniting and storage on Apache Cassandra.
+This respository describes Docker images for network monitoring and storage on Apache Cassandra.

 ## Running all containers